thomasjohnhopkins/BetterSounds/README.md

 # BetterSounds

-[BetterSounds]: http://www.better-sounds.com is an app that allows you to organize all of your favorite tracks in one place.
+BetterSounds (http://www.better-sounds.com) is an app that allows you to organize all of your favorite tracks in one place.
 You can upload your own music, and discover artists with similar tastes.
 This web application is inspired by SoundCloud and built using Ruby on Rails and React.js.